German police suspend open-air rock concert due to terrorism alert

-BERLIN German police temporarily stopped an open-air weekend "Rock am Ring" concert near the Nuerburgring race track on Friday due to a possible terrorist threat.
+BERLIN (Reuters) - German police temporarily stopped an open-air weekend "Rock am Ring" concert near the Nuerburgring race track on Friday due to a possible terrorist threat.

 "Due to a terror danger situation, we told the organizer to temporarily stop the concert as a precaution," police in the nearby town of Koblenz said in a statement.